New publication brings 'You can make a difference' pledges to life.

-Dementia Carer Voices brought the voice of 14,000 health and social care staff and students to life in our new publication on the pledges received on our flagship ‘You Can Make a Difference' campaign.
+Dementia Carer Voices brought the voice of 14,000 health and social care staff and students to life in their new publication on the pledges received on the flagship ‘You Can Make a Difference’ campaign.

 - “I pledge to make a difference as the future nurse to listen to the carers and patient.
 To give them the best support and care they needed and not to make them ever feel isolated.”
 (Student nurse)